Austronesia/IMDb-Sentiment-Analysis/README.md

-# Sentiment Analysis on IMDb Reviews 🎭
+# Mixture of Experts for Sentiment Analysis on IMDb Reviews 🎭
 ### **Natural Language Processing - Text Classification**

 ## 📌 Overview
 This project explores **sentiment analysis** using **Natural Language Processing (NLP)** on the **IMDb dataset**, which consists of movie reviews labeled as **positive (1) or negative (0)**.
-The objective is to train a model that can **automatically classify** whether a given review expresses a positive or negative sentiment.
+The objective is to train various models, including Mixture of Experts, that can **automatically classify** whether a given review expresses a positive or negative sentiment.

 ## 🔍 **Approach**
 We implement and compare two types of **word embeddings** with different models: